smaclell/smaclell.github.io/_drafts/embrace-change.md

 coworkers were suddenly not there.
 Waking up every morning I was confronted with the fact I would not be seeing Travis and Josh today.
 Many of my coworkers had grown into close friends who I rely on a great deal.
-I was always happy to see them again or beat them at foozball.
+I was always happy to see them again or beat them at foosball.
 Our relationship would need to change if it was to survive.

 Another odd thought experiment I needed to accept was the other choices D2L